I have a love-hate relationship with mornings. I love waking up early. But I hate getting out of bed. Haha, I am sure some of you can relate!

 These buttermilk biscuits–my Mom’s recipe she’s used for years–are oh-so-easy and much simpler than a traditional scone or biscuit recipe.
 Since it calls for oil instead of butter, these biscuits stay moist and toast up beautifully with a knob of butter and spoonful of jam/honey.
+The recipe is also super customizable.
+You can change up the flavors to make herb biscuits, scones or pumpkin biscuits!

 P.S.
 After making a few batches, I usually freeze most of them because they taste best when they’re super fresh.
 To eat, I heat one or two up in the microwave for 30-45 seconds, open the biscuit(s) and slide them into the toaster oven for a minute or two.
 Alternatively, you could take out a few and let thaw on the counter for half an hour and then toast to your liking.